governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 The important thing is not to preserve these as separate truth silos.
 The stronger move is to reinterpret them as perspectives over one connected business semantics.

+That means this page should explicitly demonstrate something stronger than “business has many views”.
+It should demonstrate that established business perspectives, frameworks, and working surfaces can be grounded in, reused from, and experienced through the same KM Ontology.

 ## Page 1 — Model

 The first page is the main business-domain map.
-It is the broadest page in the diagram set, and it should be read as the semantic field that the rest of the pages simplify, operationalize, or reinterpret.
+It is the broadest page in the diagram set, and it should be read as the **canonical business concept base** that the rest of the pages simplify, operationalize, map to, or reinterpret.

 <iframe
   title="Knowledge Ontology Business Model — Page 1 Model"